datagrok/dialogue/README.md

 # Dialogue

+_All of this is vaporware and brainstorming; watch for the removal of this notice._

 A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversations through the Internet.

 I indend for Dialogue to be able to not only replace, but bring about the convergence of:

 - SMTP e-mail
 - NNTP newsgroups
 - Web-based forums